Introduction to Data Engineering (5cr)

 • Option A: Complete the individual homework exercises, partially demonstrated during contact sessions.

 • Option B: Complete the full AWS Academy Data Engineering course as a substitute for the homework assignments.
-To do this, students must follow the weekly schedule and upload their AWS Academy course certificate to the Itslearning platform.
+To do this, students must follow the weekly schedule and upload their AWS Academy course certificate to the ItsLarning platform.

 3. Final Project: